-At the other end of the spectrum, there are forms of low energy radiation, such as the radio waves generated by mobile phones & Bluetooth devices.
+There are forms of low energy radiation at the other end of the spectrum, such as the radio waves generated by mobile phones & Bluetooth devices.
 These forms of radiation do not have enough energy to remove the electrons from the atoms, so they do not have any capacity to damage DNA, let alone to ‘generate’ viruses from cells.

 About this issue, false or uncontested information has also been seen lately on social networks, announcing the cause-effect relationship between coronavirus cases and the prevalence of 5G.

 It was the case of two who appeared on the social network Facebook (already withdrawn).
 One of them showed the supposed coincidence between the implementation of 5G and the regions with the highest number of cases in the United States; in another, the high implementation of 5G technology in Wuhan, the first epicentre of the pandemic.